glennklockwood/limelead/content/pages/benchmarks/mdtest.md

 ## Selecting Phases and Steps

-You can run only a subset of the phases and steps above.
+You can also choose to run a subset of the phases and steps above.

 ### Phase Selection